vsezanatodazheeto/malloc/README.md

 # malloc
-This project is about implementing a dynamic memory allocationmechanism.
+This project is about implementing a dynamic memory allocation mechanism.